hanqizhang/notes_nyuhpc/README.md

 For an example sbatch file, please see my run-jupyter.sbatch in this repo.

-Your slurm-<job id>.out will output something like the following:
+Your slurm-\<job id\>.out will output something like the following:
 ```
-[I 22:10:48.082 NotebookApp] Serving notebooks from local directory: /home/<net-id>/tools/batch
+[I 22:10:48.082 NotebookApp] Serving notebooks from local directory: /home/<net-id>/...
 [I 22:10:48.083 NotebookApp] Jupyter Notebook 6.4.6 is running at:
 [I 22:10:48.083 NotebookApp] http://localhost:8766/
 [I 22:10:48.083 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).